 Note: The Service Level Agreement (“SLA”) applicable to this Service is the “Managed Hosting Services” SLA Attachment.

 A CenturyLink Private Cloud on VMware Cloud Foundation Node is a dedicated, physical server as well as licensing, monitoring and management of the VMware Cloud Foundation Software Bundle, including vSphere Enterprise Plus, Software-Defined Data Center Manager, NSX Enterprise, VSAN Advanced and VCenter.
 CenturyLink Private Cloud on VMware Cloud Foundation Nodes are built upon the HP ProLiant rack mount servers.
 Traditional server Nodes are available in various configurations.

 CenturyLink Private Cloud on VMware Cloud Foundation Host options are the HPE DL-Gen10 or the Dell PowerEdge R640 with the Intel Scalable Xeon Platinum/Gold/Silver Series CPU Configuration Options.
 Note that a Minimum of 4 Nodes is required per Stack.

 |Small Configuration||Medium Configuration||Large Configuration||Custom Configuration|

 Please note: RAM can be configured in 128 GB Increments.
-Usable storage can be configured in 2.5 TB increments with a 5 TB minimum.
+Usable storage can be configured in 2.5 TB or 5 TB increments with a 5 TB minimum.